KohaILS/koha-manual-zh-cn/source/tools.rst

             :ref:`AggressiveMatchOnISBN`
             preference to 'Do' and then run your import again.

-   -  Next choose what to do with matching records if they are found
+   -  'Action if matching record found': choose what to do with matching records if they are found

+      -  Replace existing record with incoming record: choose this if you are importing more complete records than the ones you currently have, or if you made some changes using an external tool (MarcEdit for example)

+      -  Add incoming record: this will keep the existing record and add the incoming record, so you may end up with duplicates

+      -  Ignore incoming record (its items may still be processed): choose this if you do not want to replace existing records

-   -  Finally choose what to do with records that are unique
+   -  'Action if no match is found': choose what to do with records that are unique

+      -  Add incoming record: choose this if you wish to import records that are not already in your catalog (for example, for new titles)

+      -  Ignore incoming record: choose this if you don't want to import records that are not alreay in your catalogue (for example, if you're only replacing existing records and don't want to add anything)

-   -  Next you can choose whether or not to import the item data found in the MARC records (if the file you're loading is a bibliographic file)
+   -  'Check for embedded item record data?': choose whether or not to import the item data (field 952) found in the MARC records (if the file you're loading is a bibliographic file)

       |image351|

+      -  Always add items: always add items regardless of matching status

+      -  Add items only if matching bib was found: this will only add items to existing records in your catalog

+      -  Add items only if no matching bib was found: this will only add items to the new records you're importing, not the ones that already exist

-      -  From here you can choose to always add items regardless of matching status, add them only if a matching bib was found, add items only if there was no matching bib record, replace items if a matching bib was found (The match will look at the itemnumbers and barcodes to match on for items.
-Itemnumbers take precendence over barcodes), or Ignore items and not add them.
+      -  Replace items if a matching bib was found: the match will look at the itemnumbers and barcodes to match on for items and will only replace existing items.

+           **Note**

+           Itemnumbers take precendence over barcodes

+      -  Ignore items: this will not add any items

 -  Click 'Stage for import'